blakesanie/Notes-Manager/README.md

 A Python script scrapes the backup folder, organizes note documents into JSON, and optionally pushes the data to the repo for my site (or another) to query with the help of [Github Pages](https://pages.github.com).

-This entire process has been built into a simple shell command, executable anywhere in the terminal.
+This entire process is built into a simple shell command, executable anywhere in the terminal.

 ## Use for yourself